List of Mr. Men: Mr. Snow

 Mr. Snow is the 7th book in the Mr. Men series by Roger Hargreaves.
 Mr. Snow was an ordinary snowman until he was brought to life to help Father Christmas.
-The ending requires that the reader build a snowman properly next time he or she builds one because Father Christmas might want that snowman's help.
+The ending requires that the reader build a snowman properly the next time he or she builds one because Father Christmas might want that snowman's help.
 Mr. Snow appears under the titles Monsieur Neige (French), Don Nieve (Spanish), Ο Κύριος Χιονούλης (Greek), 눈사람씨 (Korean), Mr. Eira (Welsh), 雪人先生 (Taiwan), Unser Herr Frostig (German), Meneertje Sneeuw (Dutch).

 Mr. Spendy

 Mr. Spendy is a very obscure Mr. Men book.
 Unlike the other Mr. Men and Little Miss books, this book was made and published by somebody other than Roger Hargreaves.
 It was published by Kathleen Smith.
 As a result, it's not canon to the actual Mr. Men series.

 Mr. Spendy was a jolly fellow who liked to spend his money, never saving for a rainy day, but his good green friend Mr. Thrifty and his family soon showed him the error of his wasteful ways and Mr. Spendy could go on holiday.

 This book is the rarest out of all the books.

 The fact that the book is not written by Roger or Adam Hargreaves could explain why no other Mr. Men or Little Misses that are canon appear in this book.
 It also explains why he never appeared in any of the TV shows and is not part of the Mr. Men library.

 Mr. Spendy has five fingers, while the canon Mr. Men and Little Misses have only four.

 This is the only book to have £90 or £100.
 It is meant to be £0.01.

 This is the only Mr. Men book not created by Roger Hargreaves, aside from the post-1990s books.